moinism/chotadb/README.md

 ##### Update records: <a name="update"></a>
 To update a record, `update` method can be chained to `find` to update all the records returned by `find`.

-In this case, we want all the unread emails to be marked as read
+So for example, we want all the unread emails to be marked as read

 ````javascript
 Store.Emails.find({